 12Losses have also been the focus in other areas of political science (McDermott 2004, p.
 298).
 For instance, Lau (1985, p.
 132) explains that “negative information is more influential than comparable positive information.”

 13Due to the “cost of governing” (Powell and Whitten 1993; Nannestad and Paldam 2002; Bawn and Somer-Topcu 2012), Schumacher et al. (2015, p.
 1041) empirically find that incumbents in the domain of losses take more risks.
 In terms of our argument, we also find it plausible for incumbents to fear losing office, thus incentivizing investments in clientelism.
-Thus, our explanation complements theirs, but stresses different aspects of the theory (electoral risks and sunk costs in different contexts of electoral competition).
+Thus, our explanation complements theirs but stresses different aspects of the theory (electoral risks and sunk costs in different contexts of electoral competition).
 In any case, and building on Schumacher et al. (2015), we encourage future experimental research to problematize the incumbent’s risk of losing office.
 We owe this point to one of the reviewers.

 14Due to space concerns, we do not expand on this debate from a prospect theory standpoint.
 Additionally, we only consider these two ideal types of voters.
-There are other types that for simplicity are not addressed here.
+There are other types that, for simplicity, are not addressed here.
 For instance,

 x